DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 > Important!
 Make sure to keep the browser tab that is running tests active.
 Do not minimize the browser window.
 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests do not always execute correctly.
+>
+> Do not adjust page zoom during tests.
+Stable functionality on zoomed in our out pages is not guaranteed.

 If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
 If the same problem occurs with this test two more times, the test run finishes and an error is thrown.